 There are indeed brain differences between people with dyslexia and typical readers.
 If these brain differences are the cause or the result of dyslexia is not conclusive.
 We know, however, that the brain is plastic.
 In fact, the human brain is a powerhouse; the human brain has put a man on the moon, created the silicon chip that can do billions of calculations per second, invented red, yellow, and green lights to control millions of people in traffic every day and — believe it or not — found ways to see what goes on inside itself.
 The human brain itself tells us that it is most certainly capable of overcoming learning obstacles like dyslexia, despite brain differences.

-We know that there are at least two brain areas involved in learning to read: the visual word form area (VWFA) and the left parietal lobe.
-Both must be trained in the teaching of reading and spelling, and Edublox’s Live Tutor aims at doing just that.
+We know that at least two brain areas are involved in learning to read: the visual word form area (VWFA) and the left parietal lobe.
+Both must be trained in the teaching of reading and spelling, and Edublox’s Live Tutor aims to do just that.
 Our program is based on the Orton-Gillingham approach, which is excellent at developing the left parietal lobe (the sound piece), but our program simultaneously targets the brain’s VWFA.

 Practicing “nonsense words” does not feature in Edublox programs as this counters developing the VWFA.
-“Nonsense words” are letter sequences that follow regular phonetic rules and are pronounceable, but have no meaning — for example, bif or yom or mig.
+“Nonsense words” are letter sequences that follow regular phonetic rules and are pronounceable but have no meaning — for example, bif, yom or mig.
 Many schools have implemented tools to measure early reading ability, which include tests of the ability to decode nonsense words (Marshall, 2019).
 However, it has now also become a skill that is increasingly being taught directly, especially in Orton-Gillingham programs.

 We also know that connectivity, especially in the VWFA, is a prerequisite to learning to read.
-Edublox’s Development Tutor works in conjunction with Live Tutor and aims at improving cognitive skills — and ultimately brain connectivity.
+Edublox’s Development Tutor works in conjunction with Live Tutor and aims to improve cognitive skills — and, ultimately, brain connectivity.

 Watch our playlist of customer reviews and experience how Edublox training and tutoring help turn dyslexia around.